Zuehlke/software-engineering-corner/drafts/refactoring-legacy-code-with-tiny-types-in-java.md

 }
 ```

-Whenever a method receives a `BoundedQuality` we know for a fact that the integrity of the data is intact and we can stop adding defensive checks.
+Whenever a method receives a `BoundedQuality`, we can confidently assert that the data's integrity remains intact, allowing us to remove unnecessary defensive checks.
-Also, the `adjust` method allows us to manipulate the quality amount in a safe way.
+Additionally, the `adjust` method enables safe manipulation of the quality amount.
-Furthermore, we fail fast if we're trying to create a `BoundedQuality`with invalid data, such as a negative amount.
+Moreover, if we attempt to create a `BoundedQuality` with invalid data, such as a negative amount, the system fails fast.

-Before the introduction of our `BoundedQuality` type, both the `quality` and the `sellIn` amount where modelled as primitive integers.
+Before we introduced the `BoundedQuality` type, we modeled both the `quality` and `sellIn` amounts as primitive integers.
-The compiler can't help us to distinguish between the two numbers, given they have the same type.
+The compiler couldn’t help us distinguish between these two numbers since they share the same type.
-This can lead to bugs when they accidentally get out-of-order when passed to a function such as `doSomething(int, int)`.
+This situation could lead to bugs if we passed them out of order to a function like `doSomething(int, int)` by accident.

 But hang on!
 What do we do with this new requirement?